Vector Theory of Gravity: Introduction

 \section{Introduction}

-In this paper an attempt to describe the gravitational phenomena using the vector field approximation is made.
-Some attempts to describe the gravity using vector models were made earlier \cite{1}, however a number of difficulties arise in this approach.
-The main problems are: 1) the absence of the deflection of light in the gravitational field; 2) an incorrect value of the anomalous procession of the Mercury's perihelion; 3) the problem of the sigh of gravitational energy \cite{2}.
-In this work the author tries to solve the mentioned problems.
-In particular, the correct value of the anomalous procession of the Mercury's perihelion is received using the vector gravitational field Lagrangian up to the second order terms.
-To describe the deflection of light the generalization of this Lagrangian on the case of ultrarelativistic velocities has been used; in a result, the received value for the deflection of light near the Sun coincides with the experimental one.
-The components giving negative contribution into the stress-energy tensor of the gravitational field are excluded by imposing of a specific relativistically invariant condition.
-Also in this paper the effective geometrization of the given theory is made.
+In this paper we make an attempt to describe the gravitational phenomena using the vector field approximation in Minkowski space.
+Some attempts to describe the gravity using vector models were made previously \cite{0,3,2}, but a number of difficulties arose in this approach.
+The main problems are the absence of light deflection in the gravitational field and an incorrect value of the anomalous precession of Mercury's perihelion \cite{3}.

+It should be noted, however, that all the calculations of these effects in the framework of a vector theory of gravity were performed either ignoring corrections related to the vector field or in the Newtonian approximation.

+We use the Lagrangian of a vector gravitational field written neglecting gravitational radiation.
+Since radiation is due to acceleration, the assumption of a low speed should not be necessary.
+Thus it is possible to generalize the Lagrangian without radiation for the case of ultra-relativistic speeds, and it is done here.
+(Such a generalization for electromagnetic field theory has been described in \cite {5}).

+This allows us to accurately calculate the values of all three major gravity experiments: the perihelion shift of Mercury, light deflection by the gravity field of the Sun and radar echo delay.
+The calculated values coincide with the observed ones \cite{3,1}.
+Such a Lagrangian written generalized to large velocities is used in a vector theory of gravity for the first time.
+It is also shown that cosmologicalmodels of vector gravity theory, neglecting the vector potential, are equivalent to the standard flat, closed and hyperbolic Universe models.
+These cases correspond to the simple Newton-type picture with elliptic, parabolic and hyperbolic matter motion depending on the initial velocity.
+The cause of the initial velocity distribution is unknown.